After you’ve applied

 Once you’ve submitted your application, it’s a matter of waiting to see what decisions you receive.
 When your application has been received it will be individually assessed taking into account your academic ability and potential, as well as your interest in the subject.

-If the University decides to offer you a place, you will receive an offer setting out any conditions attached to the offer such as achievement in the academic qualifications you are currently studying towards.
+If you are offered a place, you will receive a communication setting out any conditions attached to the offer, such as achievement in the academic qualifications you are currently studying towards.
 Your offer will also be available to view on UCAS Track.
-For entry in 2019, all conditions – both academic and non-academic – must be met by 31 August 2019.
+For entry in 2020, all offer conditions, both academic and non-academic, must be met by 31 August 2020.
 Conditions met after this deadline will only be considered if places are available.

 Some courses will require you to attend an interview or audition, or provide a portfolio in order to assess your academic potential beyond that provided as part of your application.
 This is a chance for us to get to know you and for you to find out more about the course you have applied for, so please don’t panic.
 For advice on how to prepare for an interview, watch our useful video.